jamesvdinh/deepast/scrollprize.org/docs/34_prizes.md

 Your submission will be reviewed by the review teams to verify technical validity and papyrological plausibility and legibility.
 Just as with the Grand Prize, please **do not** make your discovery public until winning the prize.
 We will work with you to announce your findings.

-Submissions must be made by 11:59pm Pacific, December 31, 2024.
-Make your submission using [this form](https://forms.gle/hQtXEtG95zpvfKDd6).
+Make your submission using [this form]([https://forms.gle/hQtXEtG95zpvfKDd6](https://docs.google.com/forms/d/e/1FAIpQLSdw43FX_uPQwBTIV8pC2y0xkwZmu6GhrwxV4n3WEbqC8Xof9Q/viewform?usp=dialog)).

 </details>

 ## Progress Prizes
 As the challenges of autosegmentation and generalized ink detection become clearer, so do our expections for progress prize submissions.

 Submissions are evaluated monthly, and multiple submissions/awards per month are permitted.
-The next deadline is 11:59pm Pacific, February 28, 2025!
-When ready, please submit using [this form](https://docs.google.com/forms/d/e/1FAIpQLSdPKXHtDgZs0kihxTMlwCvFMiJcR0b6ls55Kol9-KFZQCU_zQ/viewform?usp=header).
+The next deadline is 11:59pm Pacific, April 30th, 2025!
+When ready, please submit using [this form](https://docs.google.com/forms/d/e/1FAIpQLSfc5oTc-XyWA7XJFrUL2Xvi-L3ApDMvQfAqWwgBkrfxChNLZA/viewform?usp=dialog).

 **Core Requirements**
 1. Problem Identification and Solution